jvanmeter/cloudforms-workshops/www-default/workshop-lab-2.md

 In Red Hat CloudForms, an infrastructure provider is a virtual infrastructure environment that you can add to a Red Hat CloudForms appliance to manage and interact with the resources in that environment.

+In other words, a infrastructure provider is a management platform for managing virtual machines from a single type of hypervisor.
+Infrastructure providers supported by CloudForms are Red Hat Enterprise Virtualization Management (RHEV-M), VMware vCenter and Microsoft System Center Virtual Machine Manager (SCVMM).

 ### Explore Infrastructure Providers

 > Select Compute → Infrastructure → Providers.